gao-hongnan/omniverse/omniverse/dsa/searching_algorithms/binary_search/problems/875-koko-eating-bananas.md

-For the Koko eating bananas problem, however, each iteration of the binary search involves checking the entire list of piles to see if Koko can eat all the bananas at a certain rate within H hours.
+For the Koko eating bananas problem, however, each iteration of the binary search involves checking the entire list of piles to see if Koko can eat all the bananas at a certain rate within $h$ hours.
 This checking process has a time complexity of $\mathcal{O}(N)$.
 Even in the best case, where the ideal rate is found in the first try, you still need to perform this check once.
 Therefore, the best case complexity would be $\mathcal{O}(N)$, as you need to check every